XDanfr/Aperture/README.md

 **Q: Was any AI used for this?**

 **A:** Gemini was used as a starter to build the baseline template.
 Some AI features (like autocomplete) were used to speed up development.
 However, all code is human-reviewed, manually structured, and the trickier bugs are tackled by hand!
+See [AI.md] for more.

 ---
 ## 💜 Sponsors